pzponge/Yestoday/Nassim_Nicholas_Taleb/Bitcoin_Currencies_and_Fragility.md

 This does not mean that a cryptocurrency cannot displace fiat — it is indeed desirable to have at least one *real* currency without a government.
 But the new currency just needs to be more appealing as a store of value by tracking a weighted basket of goods and services with minimum error.

 Displacing fiat is not easy, and has been done locally — though no single item has proved to be permanent and the difficulty is best represented in the following example.
 During the 1970s, the Italian national telephone tokens, the *gettoni*, were considered acceptable tender, almost always accepted as payment.
 The price of the espresso when expressed in lira varied over time, but it remained sticky to the *gettone*.
-For a while the *gettone* proved the closest money to track the Fisher Index across 12 communes \[16\][^16].
-And while the gettoni worked for daily purchases such as espresso, it is doubtful that they could have been used as payment for an Alfa Romeo \[18\].
+For a while the *gettone* proved the closest money to track the Fisher Index across 12 communes[^r16] *\[note 16\]*.
+And while the gettoni worked for daily purchases such as espresso, it is doubtful that they could have been used as payment for an Alfa Romeo[^r18].

-[^16]: Likewise, the M-Pesa mobile currency used as tender in Africa is associated with transferable airtime minutes \[17\].
+*\[note 16\]*: Likewise, the M-Pesa mobile currency used as tender in Africa is associated with transferable airtime minutes[^r17].
 People can do microfinance via cell phones.

 Considering that communications get cheaper over time, the notion of a telephone call is today, in the Zoom days, obsolete.
 So the *gettone* story illustrates the fact that, owing to technological changes, in the long term, no single item, such a telephone call, will permanently track inflation indices and act as a store of value.
 Even categories have their weights naturally revised over time: the share of food and clothing declined by almost threefold as a proportion of Western consumers expenditure since the great recession.

 Thus we can look at an inflation hedge as the analog of a minimum variance numeraire.

-*Let us assume that there exists an efficient inflation hedge for period $[to, T]$ for an index methodology, the one in which the index, constantly revised, is the most stable when it is as a numeraire (adjusting for interest and dividend payments).*
+>Let us assume that there exists an efficient inflation hedge for period $[to, T]$ for an index methodology, the one in which the index, constantly revised, is the most stable when it is as a numeraire (adjusting for interest and dividend payments).

 Can one find her or his own hedge?

 In the parable of the Christ in the temple, Jesus kicked the money changers out of the temple of Jerusalem...
 Now one wonders why were there were money changers in a place of worship?
-The answer is that the temple took for currency only the shekel of Tyre, known for its 90% silver content and its ancestral quality control \[19\][^17]
+The answer is that the temple took for currency only the shekel of Tyre, known for its 90% silver content and its ancestral quality control[^r19] *\[note 17\]*.

-[^17]: This appears to be a Judean custom; in the Mishnah (Bekhorot 8): "The five sela coins of the redemption of the firstborn son, with regard to which it is written: "Five shekels of silver, after the shekel of the Sanctuary" (Numbers 18:16), are calculated using a Tyrian maneh.
+*\[note 17\]*: This appears to be a Judean custom; in the Mishnah (Bekhorot 8): "The five sela coins of the redemption of the firstborn son, with regard to which it is written: "Five shekels of silver, after the shekel of the Sanctuary" (Numbers 18:16), are calculated using a Tyrian maneh.
 The silver content of the Tyrian coinage is significantly higher than that of provincial coinage, which is worth one-eighth its value."

 Simply, there is a free market for fiat currencies, with the most reliable *at the time* used by third parties.
 Before the Euro, there were plenty of currencies in Europe.
 But long term contracts, investments, and commitments were evaluated in deutschmarks or Swiss francs, sometimes the U.S. dollar; drachmas, liras, and pesetas were there mostly for petty expenditures.
 So what we had was competition between fiat currencies just as with the shekel-of-Tyre!